Yabby1997/GIFPedia_2.0_SwiftUI/README.md

 # GIFPedia SwiftUI

-A SwiftUI based GIF search app that demonstrating my approach to ideal Clean Architecture.
+A SwiftUI-based GIF search app that demonstrates my approach to ideal Clean Architecture.

 ## How to generate project